open-portfolio/FINporter/README.md

 # FINporter

-An open source data transformation tool for financial data.
+A utility for transforming financial data.

-Supports investing apps like [FlowAllocator](https://flowallocator.app), a rebalancing tool for macOS.
+Supports investing apps like [FlowAllocator](https://flowallocator.app), a new rebalancing tool for macOS.

-Available both as a command line executable and as a Swift library to be incorporated in other apps.
+Available both as a `finport` command line executable and as a Swift library to be incorporated in other apps.

 ## Disclaimer